 If an SS fails to reauthorize before the expiration of its current AK, the BS shall hold no active AKs for the SS and shall consider the SS unauthorized.
 A BS shall remove from its keying tables all TEKs associated with an unauthorized SS’s SA.

-7.8A.4.2 Key derivation
+7.8A.4.2 Key Encryption Key (KEK) derivation

 The KEK is derived directly from the AK.
-The KEK is used to encrypt the GKEK that is sent by the BS to SS in multicast messages.
+The KEK is used to encrypt the GKEK that is sent by the BS to SS in multicast messages and to encrypt PKM messages.

 The keys used for KEK key material are as follows: